Jalawla: ISIS and the aftermath

 According to some estimates, 80% of the population was Arab when ISIS entered the town in 2014, while more than 85% of the former Kurdish population lived in IDP camps and nearby towns.
 From August to November 2014 the city was mostly under the control of the Islamic State of Iraq and Syria after having seized the town from Peshmerga in August 2014.
-On 23 November 2014, the PMF and Peshmerga jointly recaptured the city, under the command of Iranian General Qassem Soleimani.
+On 23 November 2014, the PMF and Peshmerga jointly recaptured the city, under the command of Iranian General Qasem Soleimani.
 The town was jointly controlled by PMF and Peshmerga until October 2017 when the Peshmerga withdrew from the area.
 When Jalawla was captured from ISIS, a portion of the Kurdish population returned after encouragement from the federal government, while Peshmerga stated that no member of the Arab Kerwi tribe would be allowed back after having supported ISIS.
 Nonetheless, the tribe returned after Peshmerga withdrew in October 2017.
 Moreover, the Arab animosity towards Kurds have made it possible for Asa'ib Ahl al-Haq to recruit a number of local Arabs into its ranks and marginalize the Kurdish population.
 However, according to the Patriotic Union of Kurdistan and the local Sunni Arab leadership, many locals mainly support them due to fear and the exploitation of the right to return for Arabs.

+Geography

+Jalawla is located on the middle course of the Diyala river, with the lower foothills of the Zagros Mountains rising to the east.

+Jalawla is located on the steep eastern bank of the Diyala river.
+The river forms its western boundary, while to the east it borders the Darawishkah mountains, which are a southeastern extension of the Jabal Hamrin.
+To the south, there are gravel and sand quarries mark the border with the village of Marjanah.

+Jalawla is located on a narrow strip between the hills and the river.
+Because the physical space for building is limited due to lack of flat areas, expansion and new construction had to go into the highlands to the east.

+The Wadi Awsaj flows from east to west across this flat area.

+In the narrow flat area there is Tell Abu Krush, where the city first grew up.

+In the east are the lower slopes of the upland region, which are cut up by the upper Wadi Awsaj.

+The steep slopes are an obstacle to urban planning and transportation/movement.
+Neighborhoods in this area include al-Wahdah, al-Jamahir, and al-Shuhda'.

+Jalawla is also a transportation hub for land routes connecting central Iraq (Baghdad, Baqubah, Miqdadiyah) to the northern governorates (Kalar, Kifri, and Khaninqin), as multiple road and rail connections meet here.

+All water supply comes from the Diyala River, which is considered suitable for human use because there is a lack of pollutants in upstream areas.